colinxs/uwdeeprlcourse.github.io/index.md

 TBD

-## Acknowledgement
+## Acknowledgements

 - We thank Profs.
 [Emanuel Todorov](http://homes.cs.washington.edu/~todorov/) and [Sham Kakade](https://homes.cs.washington.edu/~sham/) for providing feedback and overseeing the course.
 - We thank all the robotics faculty at UW for providing excellent feedback and supporting the course.
+- We thank [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) and his students for sharing the course material used at Berkeley.
-- The course homepage is based on the design of [DLSys](http://dlsys.cs.washington.edu/) at UW.
+- The course homepage is based on the design of [DLSys](http://dlsys.cs.washington.edu/) course at UW.
 We thank the course staff of DLSys.